isomerpages/csa-csro-licensing/_how-to/Update Licence.md

 </tr>
 <tr>
 <td>Changes in the licensee’s and/or its <em>officers of the business entity</em>'s
-declarations submitted in the licence application(s) (e.g. criminal conviction, civil judgement, bankruptcy etc)</td>
+declarations submitted in the licence application(s) (e.g. CTM certification, criminal conviction, civil judgement, bankruptcy, etc)</td>
-<td>Within 14 calendar days of such change or receipt of such information</td>
+<td>Within 30 calendar days of such change or receipt of such information</td>
 <td>via email to <a href="mailto:contact@csro.gov.sg" rel="noopener noreferrer nofollow" target="_blank">contact@csro.gov.sg</a></td>
 <td>
 1. Name of the licensee/officer involved.